New Hampshire Avenue Limited

-The New Hampshire Avenue Express, designated Route M6X, is a limited-stop Metrobus route operated by the Washington Metropolitan Area Transit Authority between the Fort Totten station of the Red and Green Lines of the Washington Metro and the Food and Drug Administration in White Oak, Maryland.
+The New Hampshire Avenue Limited, designated Route M6X, is a limited-stop Metrobus route operated by the Washington Metropolitan Area Transit Authority between the Fort Totten station of the Red, Green and Yellow Lines of the Washington Metro and the Food and Drug Administration in White Oak, Maryland.
 The line operates every 16–20 minutes during weekday peak-hours only.
 Route M6X trips are roughly 30 – 35 minutes.

 Background

-Route M6X operated during the weekday peak-hours in both directions between Fort Totten station and the Food and Drug Administration.
-This route provided additional service for route M60 during the weekday peak-hours which operated only 14 stops southbound and 11 stops northbound.
+Route M6X operates during the weekday peak-hours in both directions between Fort Totten station and the Food and Drug Administration.
+This route provides additional service for Route M60 during the weekday peak-hours which operates only 14 stops southbound and 11 stops northbound.

-Route M6X operated out of Montgomery division.
+Route M6X operates out of Montgomery division.
 It originally operated out of Montgomery division until 2019 where it was transferred to Bladensburg division.
 On December 18, 2023, the route returned to Montgomery.